crocs-muni/usable-cert-validation/_guides/openssl_crl.md

 </div></div>
 <div class="section"><div class="container" markdown="1">

-## 4. Verify the signature of single downloaded CRL
+## 4. Verify the signature of a single downloaded CRL

 After successfully downloading each CRL list, it is necessary to validate its signature.
 This signature is validated using the issuer's public key, which issued the certificate currently checking and, thus, signed the current CRL list.